upfrontjs/framework/docs/services/readme.md

 Services have some interfaces that they need to implement on order to work.

 #### `ApiCaller`
-ApiCaller an object with a `call` method defined which is utilized by all the ajax requests initiated by upfront, and it is responsible for sending a request with the given data returning a `Promise<Response>`.
+ApiCaller an object with a `call` method defined which is utilized by all the ajax requests initiated by upfront, and it is responsible for sending a request with the given data returning a `Promise<ApiResponse>`.
 The arguments the `call` method takes in order are:
  - `url` - a string
  - `method` - a string representing the http method
  - `data`*(optional)* - an object or [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData)